aboutcoders/job-bundle/README.md

 AbcJobBundle
 ============

-A symfony bundle that allows you to process jobs asynchronously, by simply annotating the method of a class and registering it within the service container.
+A symfony bundle to process methods asynchronously as jobs by simply annotating the method and registering the class as a service within the service container.

 Build Status: [![Build Status](https://travis-ci.org/aboutcoders/job-bundle.svg?branch=master)](https://travis-ci.org/aboutcoders/job-bundle)